jwmullally/openwrt-rpi4-iscsi-to-usb-bridge/README.md

 * `/etc/init.d/open-iscsi` iSCSI initiator will automatically connect to the previously configured iSCSI targets in [`/etc/iscsi`](rootfs/etc/iscsi).
 * [`/etc/init.d/usb-otg`](rootfs/etc/init.d/usb-otg) will find all iSCSI block devices and register them with the `g_mass_storage` USB Gadget Mass Storage driver.

-So if the Pi is plugged via the USB-C OTG connector into the USB port of another computer, after a few seconds of powering up the iSCSI target block devices will automatically appear to the computer as USB Mass Storage.
+When the Pi is plugged via the USB-C OTG connector into the USB port of another computer, after a few seconds of powering up the iSCSI target block devices will automatically appear to the computer as USB Mass Storage.

 To connect to a different iSCSI Target, modify [`/usr/sbin/iscsi-configure.sh`](rootfs/usr/sbin/iscsi-configure.sh) and re-run the script, which will replace the current settings in [`/etc/iscsi`](rootfs/etc/iscsi).